A responsible playground

 enable autistic students to engage in the developmentally important outside play.

 Virtually all schools have a schoolyard and/or other playground.
-These are crucial for the child’s development.
-On his blog Edward Shepard enumerates eight scientifically backed advantages of unstructured outside play.
+These are crucial for the child’s development, especially when they are used for unstructured outside play.
 Better vision, better resistance to disease, increased Vitamin D, better attention spans, better physical fitness, better physical coordination, better classroom performance, will all apply to autistic students as well.
 Less stress, though is questionable and other advantages too will be absent or limited, unless a number of conditions are met.

 Some important ones, which are treated elsewhere, are listed here.

 It is crucial that possibilities for bullying, from which autistic students suffer more than others, are prevented or strongly reduced.
 The design of the playground should therefore contain sufficient sightlines to enable adequate supervision.
 (See recommendations 16 and 37.)
 If the students are younger and/or more severely autistic observation from behind glass windows is another option.
 (Recommendation 15.)

 Another lay-out condition is that students with autism who can’t or aren’t allowed to participate in all activities have an opportunity to withdraw fully or partially.
 (Recommendation 17.)

 In view of the motor problems of many of these students, they should be able to benefit from play sets which stimulate their proprioceptive, and balance skills.
 (Recommendation 11.)

 Finally it is advisable, especially for younger and more severely autistic students, that the playground can be reached directly from the classroom and to make sure there is a firm boundary with the adjacent spaces.
 (Recommendation 7.)